Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/mapping_types.rst

 ===================

-The Follow Active Quads tool takes the selected faces and lays them out by following continuous face loops, even if the mesh face is irregularly shaped.
+The Follow Active Quads tool takes the selected faces and lays them out by following continuous face loops, even if the mesh face is irregularly-shaped.
 Note that it does not respect the image size, so you may have to scale them all down a bit to fit the image area.